ksdomino/github-for-beginners/guides/02-ssh-keys-push-pull-mac.md

-# Set up SSH keys (so push/pull is painless)
+# Set up SSH keys (Mac Setup)

-## What this is
-SSH lets your computer prove it’s you without typing your password every time.

-If you only use GitHub Desktop, you can ignore SSH most of the time.
-If you ever use Terminal (even occasionally), SSH saves pain.
+## One-Off Process
+SSH keys let you transfer files to and from github (ie Push and Pull) without having to set up tokens each time.
+This saves a lot of time later.

 ---